 That’s not the kind of provider I want to do business with… a begrudging one.
 Don’t be that partner.
 Be the one that has a “better together” approach.

 What should companies do instead?

-Create an API with proper authentication to resolve security and customer experience concerns and lower the burden on their web infrastructure (points #1 & 2 above).
+APIs resolve security and customer experience concerns and lower the burden on their web infrastructure (points #1 & 2 above).
 By partnering with customers to give them access to the data, they can figure out new business models and build better collaborative relationships to identify new needs and opportunities.

 The net-new benefits of creating an API platform include:

 - Enabling automation.
 We see a lot of companies talking about digitizing processes and automating repetitive tasks to increase efficiency.
 That’s just “fancy talk” for APIs.
-The key thing is that with a platform you empower those less technical to create orchestrations to solve their own efficiency aspirations.
+The key thing is that with a platform you empower those who are less technical to create orchestrations to solve their own efficiency aspirations.
 This last bit is important because Axway research has identified that 86% of IT leaders believe that IT should be spending more time enabling others to integrate for themselves.

 Of course, there are technical answers about what should be done.
-However, more important is understanding the fundamental cultural changes and the required business transformation that drives this new way of thinking about customers, experience and creating compelling offerings.
+However, more important is understanding the fundamental cultural changes and the required business transformation that drives this new way of thinking about customers, experience, and creating compelling offerings.

 Axway has built a team of industry leaders that we’ve called Catalysts to help catalyze exactly this sort of change.
-The Catalysts work with customers in a variety of workshop formats from executive to implementors to help drive change and embrace the future.
+The Catalysts work with customers in a variety of workshop formats, from executive to implementors, to help drive change and embrace the future.

 Because, after all, it’s not really about your APIs or your API management platform, but about your people and enabling them to connect to customers around the value that you’re creating for them.